ogcio/logto/README.OGCIO.md

 make run-native
 ```

-Hi guys, I was thinking about how to manage versioning of the Logto image we pull from ECR as part of the PR.
-Right now the image pushed is not versioned at all, each new push is just going to overwrite the exist image.
-I haven't talked about this William yet, but I think we want to keep things this way for simplicity (keep in mind this is also the image we use to deploy Logto in dev).
-The same issue will apply to our mock mygovid service image, though that one is quite unlikely to change at all :)

 It runs, under the hood, all the following commands:

 1. Install all the dependencies.
 Please also refer to the [original guide](.github/CONTRIBUTING.md) when building the project.